srguglielmo/SimpleShib/readme.txt

 	RewriteRule . - [END]`

 3. Activate the SimpleShib plugin in WordPress.
 4. Browse to Settings->SimpleShib and edit the configuration.
-Remember to enable SSO functionality by checking the "Authentication Hooks" option.

 == Frequently Asked Questions ==